pradeepgbhat/muppet/README.md

 2) $sudo python3 write_file post_pkg_install_files.yaml
 ```
 # caveats
-does not handle dependencies of packages.
+does not handle dependencies of packages.\
-does not handle ordering of installation and file creation
+does not handle ordering of installation and file creation.\
-Disable ubuntu file using runcmd if required to access publicly
+Disable ubuntu file using runcmd if required to access publicly.\